 Winter - June to August

 Below we give a brief idea of what each period in the year brings for the five most visited regions of South Africa.
-What is clear is that the best time to visit South Africa depends really on what you want to do!
+What is clear, is that the best time to visit South Africa depends really on what you want to do and which part of the country you will be visiting!

 January & February (Mid - Late Summer)